Dec. 4, 2024

 New episodes are released every Wednesday at 2PM GMT where you'll get digital marketing stories and anecdotes along with bad decisions and success stories from digital marketing guests who've been there and done that in many of the disciplines that make up the discipline of digital marketing.

-The podcast has been been powered by Captivate and all the ums, and ers have been removed using Descript to make your listening more enjoyable.
+The podcast is powered by Captivate and all the ums, and ers have been removed using Descript to make your listening more enjoyable.

 Some of the snappy titles, introductions, transcripts were created using AI Magic via Castmagic